hdShang/arxiv-daily/docs/cs-RO/2025-10-18/papers/251016281v1-do-what-you-say-steering-vision-language-action-models-via-runtime-r.md

 ---
 layout: default
-title: Do What You Say: Steering Vision-Language-Action Models via Runtime Reasoning-Action Alignment Verification
+title: "Do What You Say: Steering Vision-Language-Action Models via Runtime Reasoning-Action Alignment Verification"
 ---

 # Do What You Say: Steering Vision-Language-Action Models via Runtime Reasoning-Action Alignment Verification